Turks and Caicos Islands Regiment

 The Turks and Caicos Islands Regiment is the home defence unit of the British Overseas Territory of the Turks and Caicos Islands.
-It is a single territorial infantry and engineer reserve unit of the British Armed Forces that was formed in 2020.
+It is a territorial infantry and engineer reserve unit of the British Armed Forces that was formed in 2020.
 The Regiment has an authorized strength level objective of 46 personnel, akin to that of a platoon-sized unit.

 Background

 The Turks and Caicos Islands, as a British Overseas Territory, are defended by the United Kingdom.

+Structure

+The TCI Regiment state that they are a Contingent Military Force and have three main functions: